songnguxyz/mediawiki-repos/README.md

 6. branch:
    - The Git branch to be cloned.
 If '_branch_' is used, it adapts based on the main MediaWiki branch.

-7. alpha_branch:
+7. commit:
    - Optional.
+The Git commit to checkout.
+Requires branch to be set to a real branch that the commit exists on.

+8. alpha_branch:
+   - Optional.
 The alpha branch to be used if the MediaWiki core branch is 'master'.
 This is only needed if the repo's main branch is not also 'master'.

-8. shallow_submodules:
+9. shallow_submodules:
    - Optional.
 If set to true, clones submodules with only the latest commit.

-9. composer:
+10. composer:
     - Optional.
 If set to true, runs Composer install for the repository.

 **NOTE**: top-level keys in [mediawiki-repos.yaml](mediawiki-repos.yaml) **MUST** be sorted alphabetically.